Christopher B. Barrett

 Christopher Brendan Barrett (born November 26, 1963) is an American agricultural and development economist.
 He is the Stephen B. and Janice G. Ashley Professor of Applied Economics and Management and International Professor of Agriculture at Cornell University's Charles H. Dyson School of Applied Economics and Management.
 Barrett is also the co-editor-in-chief of the journal Food Policy and former captain with the United States Army Reserve.
 He was elected a member of the National Academy of Sciences in 2022.
-He is the most cited author of a number ofagriculture journals such as American Journal of Agricultural Economics, Food Policy, Journal of Development Studies.
+He is the most cited author of a number of agriculture journals such as American Journal of Agricultural Economics, Food Policy, Journal of Development Studies.

 Early life and education

 Barrett was born on November 26, 1963.
 He grew up on the east coast of the United States following his father's retirement from the Marine Corps.
 Barrett earned his Bachelor of Arts degree in history from Princeton University where he also joined the United States Army Reserve and Reserve Officers' Training Corps.
 After graduating in 1984, he received a Fulbright scholarship to study at the University of Oxford.
 After completing his M. Sc. degree he was called into temporary active duty by the United States Army.
 From 1985 until the early 1990s he served as an officer in the United States Army Reserve and National Guard while working in Washington as an economist with the Institute of International Finance.
 In 1990, he moved his family to Wisconsin in order to complete his PhD at the University of Wisconsin–Madison.